How old do I need to be to volunteer?

 I am former client – can I volunteer?

 Former clients who have used our services can apply to volunteer provided they have not used our services for a consecutive period of 2 years or more.

 I want to volunteer with my team at work – what can I do?

-Please contact our Corporate Relationship Manager, [email protected]
+Please contact our Corporate Relationship Manager to discuss what might work for your team [email protected]

 Can I bring a friend or child along with me when I volunteer?

 No. All of our volunteers are required to be referenced and attend a Volunteering Induction which covers important information about our policies and procedures.
 Furthermore, all volunteers must be aged over 18 years old.